The Game Developer's Guide to Digital Marketing

 You know your marketing mix and what you want to get out of it.
 It’s up to you to make sure you’re meeting your goals every step of the way.

 Most platforms will have inbuilt metrics systems where you can see you click-through rates, engagement levels, reach, conversions and more.
-Use the in-built analytics of your website and the sites you post on, or consider using Google Analytics.
-You’ll be able to see what content customers are attracted to and where they’re dropping off so you know where you can improve.
+Use the analytics of your website and the sites you post on, or consider using Google Analytics.
+You’ll be able to see what content players are attracted to and where they’re dropping off so you know where you can improve.

 But none of the above will work without content.